The NBA is Back on Topps! Kickstart Your Collection With our Team Guides Now

 1997 Topps Finest Embossed #307 Dikembe Mutombo

 Wilkins left Atlanta in 1994 with perhaps the greatest offensive resume in franchise history.
 Two years later, an all-time great defender joined the team in eight-time All-Star Dikembe Mutombo.
 Second in career blocks all-time, Mutombo won back-to-back DPOY awards in 1997 and 1998.
-In the 1996/97 season, he anchored a Hawks team that won 56 games.
+In the 1996/97 season, the Hawks won 56 games.

 1998 Topps Basketball East West #EW7 Dikembe Mutombo / Hakeem Olajuwon Refractor